mui/material-ui/docs/src/pages/system/basics/basics.md

 1. `options` (_Object_):

-- `options.prop` (_String_): The property the style function will be triggered on.
+- `options.prop` (_String_): The prop the style function will be triggered on.
 - `options.cssProperty` (_String|Boolean_ [optional]): Defaults to `options.prop`.
 The CSS property used.
   You can disabled this option by providing `false`.
-When disabled, the property value will handle as a style object on it's own.
+When disabled, the property value will be handled as a style object on it's own.
 It can be used for [rendering variants](#variants).
 - `options.themeKey` (_String_ [optional]): The theme path prefix.
 - `options.transform` (_Function_ [optional]): Apply a transformation before outputing a CSS value.